know1stranger/lasa_assignment/README.md

 >
 > ~~ABN to be displayed in format 99 999 999 999~~

-`Pleas Note: To see full search features please configure ES.
-Searching with database supports only limited while using wildchar.`
+`Pleas Note: To use full search features, please configure ES.
+Unlike ES-based search, searching with database supports only limited features.
+Database search with wildchar isn't implemented.`

 ## Optional Extensions <h6>~~closed~~ open</h6>